jshuadvd/hacks-n-notes/blockchain/ethereum.md

 - transactions are messages sent from account to account
 - the messages can contain binary data (payload) and ether

+## Gas

+- Gas is the cost of processing each transaction in a contract
+- the sending account has to pay the gas

 ## Mining

 Bitcoin mining model encourages specialized equipment to solve the blockchain.
 Ethereum changed the model to a memory-hard computational problem so the general computer is the ideal machine to solve ethereums blocks.
 That way it guarantees the evenly distributed descentralization, instead of having a few mega miners.